sakkshm/bastion/README.md

-# Bation
+# Bastion

 **A self-hosted, safe terminal environment for AI agents and automation tools.**

 Run commands, manage files, and execute code in a controlled sandboxed environment **without risking your host machine**, accessible via a simple REST + WebSocket API.

-## Why Bation?
+## Why Bastion?

 AI models can write scripts and automate workflows, but running them directly on your system is risky.
-Bation solves this by providing:
+Bastion solves this by providing:

 * **Sandboxed execution** — containers isolate AI processes from your host.
 * **Policy enforcement** — define allowed commands, file access, and network usage.